tainora/netstrata/materials-for-ted/04-netstrata-research.md

 **Current State of Strata Software Market**:

 The strata management software landscape is dominated by generic property management systems built by external vendors without domain expertise.

+**Industry competitors** (from research): Strata Master, :Different, MRI/StrataMax, Property IQ

+**Ted's characterization of the major players**:

+- "One of them is owned by a bank" (likely Macquarie/Property IQ)
+- "The other one's essentially a banking operation... a big accounting operation"
+- "Rockin [Rockend]... real estate software, but Strata was never really a big part of their operation"

-Competitors like Strata Master, :Different, and others face the same challenge: software built "for them" rather than "by them."
+All competitors face the same challenge: software built "for them" rather than "by them."
+Netstrata's software is "the only management software actually created by a management company."

 **Netstrata's Existing Advantage**: Software written by practicing strata managers who understand NSW compliance deeply.
 This is already a significant moat.